composewell/unicode-data/README.md

 Unicode character database (UCD) files.
 The latest Unicode version supported by this library is 14.0.0.

-This package is far from complete.
-Currently it supports normalization related functions and a few other properties, primarily to support `unicode-transforms` package.
-More properties can be added as needed by any other packages or use cases.

 Please see the haddock documentation for reference documentation.

 ## Performance